proffapt/proffapt.github.io/blogs/setup-c-cpp-dev-env.md

 ***

 ### Setting Up VS Code
-[Visual Studio Code](https://code.visualstudio.com/) is a free and open source code editor that is customizable through [extensions](https://marketplace.visualstudio.com/VSCode).
+[Visual Studio Code](https://code.visualstudio.com/) is a free and open-source code editor that is customizable through [extensions](https://marketplace.visualstudio.com/VSCode).
 The [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) can be used for compiling and running C/C++ code along with many more features.

 #### Installing
 1. Open VS Code